Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 sent fake money, or she could have been sent money that was [double-spent](https://en.wikipedia.org/wiki/Double-spending).

-When alice receives an alleged payment, she calls `myBaytownBucksPurse.depositAll`.
+When alice receives an alleged payment, she calls `myBaytownBucksPurse.deposit`.
 This function first checks that its argument is a genuine payment object of the same assay as the purse.
-If it's the case, the amount ("extent") is transfered in full from the payment to the purse.
+If it's the case, the amount is transfered in full from the payment to the purse.
 If there is a mismatch, the method throws an error.

 After the method call succeeded, ERTP guarantees that: